isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag overrides with neither `override` nor `final`.
 * Flag function declarations that use more than one of `virtual`, `override`, and `final`.

-### <a name="Rh-kind"></a>C.129: When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance
+### C.129: When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance

 ##### Reason